Estimate Time7 min

 After your $1,000 cash buffer, Fidelity suggests working toward saving 3 to 6 months of your essential expenses (think: major bills and necessities) to help cover you if, for example, you lose your job or have a hospital stay.
 "If you're single with no dependents and a stable job, 3 months of savings may be enough," says Padamsee.
 "But it's smart to have 6 or even 9 months of savings when you have a family or you're the sole earner in your household."

 High-yield savings account.
-Bank and credit union savings accounts usually provide a low return on your money, currently a 0.21% average percentage yield (APY), a.k.a.
-0.21% of your balance in interest per year.1 You could earn more interest on your money with a high-yield savings account, which could offer rates over 2% APY as of October 2022.2
+Ordinary bank savings accounts usually provide a low return on your money, think: well under 1% annual percentage yield (APY), aka under 1% of your balance in interest per year.1 You could earn more interest on your money with a high-yield savings account, which tends to offer rates several times higher than a bank savings account APY.2

-With a high-yield savings account, you won't have to worry about losing your cash, since these accounts are backed by the Federal Deposit Insurance Corporation (FDIC).
+You won't have to worry about losing your cash in any accounts that are backed by the Federal Deposit Insurance Corporation (FDIC) up to $250K per depositor, per insured bank, for each account ownership category.
 But you may be limited to a certain number of withdrawals each month.

 Money market account.
 This account type typically combines savings and checking account features.
-The interest rates for money market accounts (which are not the same as brokerage money market funds) are slightly higher than savings accounts, with a national average APY of 0.23%.3 Some banks offer much better rates, but you may need to maintain a certain balance to receive them.
+The interest rates for money market accounts (which are not the same as money market funds in brokerage accounts) are slightly higher than savings accounts.
+Some banks offer much better rates, but you may need to maintain a certain balance to receive them.

 You may be able to withdraw from your money market account using a debit or ATM card, which could simplify paying for large emergency expenses.
 One downside: You may face fees if you withdraw more often than the monthly max.

 Money market fund.
 Money market funds are a type of low-risk mutual fund that are less prone to market fluctuations than stock or bond funds.
-You could typically earn a return similar to that of a high-yield savings account, with 7-day gross yield rates at nearly 3% for government funds and over 3% for prime retail funds as of the end of September 2022.4
+They are often used as a holding place for assets while waiting for other investment opportunities to arise, such as in the core position for your brokerage account.
+You could typically earn a return similar to that of a high-yield savings account.

 3. Time your short-term goals to earn more

-If your emergency fund is all set, you may want to consider investing a portion of your extra cash for short-term savings goals with a defined time horizon.
+If your emergency savings is all set, you may want to consider investing a portion of your extra cash for short-term savings goals that have a defined time horizon.
+If they don't, keep it in cash equivalents just like you do with your emergency savings.

 Certificate of deposit (CD).
 CDs, which are FDIC-insured, let you lock in interest rates over a predefined term, such as 3 months or a year.
 They may pay a slightly higher yield than other FDIC-insured options (see the latest brokered CD rates).

-But there's a catch: You'll have to pay penalties if you withdraw your funds before the term is up.
+But there's a catch: You'll have to pay penalties if you withdraw your funds early.
 "Remember that CDs are not fully liquid," says Padamsee.
-"They can give a slightly higher yield, but this only works if you don't plan to dip into the money regularly."
-That means that while CDs are not ideal for storing your full emergency fund, they work well if you can anticipate when you'll need the money.
+"They can give a slightly higher yield, but this only works if you don't plan to dip into the money before the term is up."
+That means that while CDs are not ideal for storing your full emergency savings, they work well if you can anticipate when you'll need the money.

 4. Consider long-term investments